Dil Dhadakne Do: Plot

-Kamal Mehra, a billionaire businessman in Delhi owns AyKa, a company on the verge of bankruptcy, and has a troubled relationship with his wife Neelam, daughter Ayesha and son Kabir.
-Ayesha has a successful travel business in Mumbai, but is unhappy with her marriage to the narcissistic and controlling Manav Sangha who along with his mother Smita hates her family.
-Unwillingly Kabir takes part in the business, instead dreaming of becoming a pilot.
-Kamal and Neelam invite their family and friends for a cruise across the Mediterranean Sea to celebrate their 30th wedding anniversary.
+Kamal Mehra, a self-made billionaire businessman in Delhi owns AyKa, a company on the verge of bankruptcy, and has a troubled relationship with his wife Neelam, daughter Ayesha and son Kabir.
+Ayesha has a successful travel business in Mumbai, but is unhappy with her marriage to a narcissistic and controlling Manav Sangha who, along with his mother Smita, hates her family.
+Kabir unwillingly takes part in his father's business while dreaming of becoming a pilot.

+Kamal and Neelam invite their family and friends for a 10-day cruise across the Mediterranean Sea to celebrate their 30th wedding anniversary.
 Their guests include the Sood family.
-Kamal and Neelam plan Kabir's wedding to the Soods' daughter Noorie, in exchange to her father Lalit investing in AyKa, aiming to prevent bankruptcy.
-Aboard, Kabir falls in love with ship performer and dancer Farah Ali, a Pakistani Muslim girl.
-Noorie falls for Rana, the son of the Soods' sworn rival Khannas.
+Kamal and Neelam plan to arrange Kabir's marriage to the Soods' daughter Noorie, in exchange for her father Lalit investing in AyKa to prevent bankruptcy.
+Kabir falls in love with a cruise performer and dancer, Farah Ali who is a Pakistani Muslim from London.
+Noorie falls for Rana, the son of the Soods' sworn rivals, the Khannas.
 Ayesha wishes to divorce Manav.
-Sunny Gill, the son of Kamal's manager Amrish enters aboard.
-Sunny is a childhood friend of Ayesha and Kabir, and he and Ayesha were in love as teenagers.
-However, Kamal had paid for and arranged Sunny's Yale University scholarship to separate him from Ayesha.
-Ayesha and Sunny, now a successful journalist, still harbor feelings for each other.
-Unlike Manav, Sunny appreciates Ayesha's strong personality and is a feminist.
+Sunny Gill, the son of Kamal's manager Amrish, also joins the trip.
+Sunny is a childhood friend of Ayesha and Kabir; he and Ayesha were in love in their youth, but Kamal had arranged and paid for Sunny's scholarship to Yale University to break them up.
+Ayesha and Sunny, who is now a successful journalist, still harbour feelings for each other.
+Unlike Manav, Sunny is a feminist who appreciates Ayesha's strong and independent personality.

-Neelam sees Kamal flirting with a local guest and wonders why she did not divorce him despite his past infidelities.
-Ayesha confronts Sunny about their separation and kisses him, which shocks them both.
+Neelam sees Kamal flirting with a local guest and struggles with why she did not divorce him despite his past infidelities.
+Ayesha confronts Sunny about their breakup and kisses him, which shocks them both.
 Farah hears that Kabir is going to marry Noorie and storms off.
-Kamal sees Noorie making out with Rana and learns that Kabir and Noorie are not together as he had thought, causing him to have a gas attack.
+Kamal sees Noorie making out with Rana and learns that Kabir and Noorie are not as together as he had thought, causing him to have a gas attack.